California Department of Public Health digital COVID-19 vaccine records are now available.

 Everyone in the US should be given a CDC COVID-19 Vaccination Record Card when they are vaccinated.
 Please keep it safe.
 Consider taking a photo or making a photocopy of it.
 If you did not get a white card, or you lost it, you can print a copy of your digital COVID-19 vaccine record (see below).

 You can request a digital COVID-19 Vaccination Record if you were vaccinated in California (unless you were vaccinated at a federal facility – see below).
 Visit myvaccinerecord.cdph.ca.gov to request your record.
 Be sure to use the email or cell phone number you used when you received your vaccine.
 It takes less than a minute to complete the request and your record is sent by email or text within seconds.

 The digital record includes a QR code that can be scanned by a SMART Health Card reader.
 You can save your digital vaccine record to Google Pay if you have Android phone version 5 and Google Play Services version 21.18 or above.
-An Apple Wallet version will be available soon.
-You can also take a screenshot of your record or print it out.
+If you have an iPhone with the iOS 15 operating system you can also save your digital vaccine record to the Apple Health app.
+You will need to use your Safari web browser to complete the process.
+Another option is to take a screenshot of your record or print it out.